tech1-io/tech1-skeletons/README.md

 # forcelate-skeletons
-Forcelate Production Ready Skeletons to speed up development
+Production-ready skeletons to speed up development on early stages